-- From the Log Manager Sources page of the Alert Logic console, click on the Pencil icon next to the CloudTrail source.
+- From the Sources page of the Alert Logic console, click on the Pencil icon next to the CloudTrail source.

-- Under the section IAM Role, note the name of the set of Alert Logic credentials configured on the log source.
+- Note the name of the IAM role configured on the log source.

-- From the navigation bar at the top of the page, select Credentials and then click on the Pencil icon next to the name of the credentials used by the source.
-This will display a Role ID that corresponds to the ARN of the IAM Role within your AWS Console that Alert Logic is using to collect messages.
+- Click the Pencil icon next to the name of the credentials used by the source.
+A sidebar displays that includes a Role ID that corresponds to the ARN of the IAM Role within your AWS Console that Alert Logic is using to collect messages.